Skip to content

 Months of runway freelance savings covers if income stops

-Calculate freelance financial runway — how long savings last during income dry spells.
-Enter expenses to see runway months and monthly shortfall.
+Calculate freelance financial runway — how long savings last during income dry spells, given current cash buffer and monthly expense floor.

 What this tool does